The latest bluetongue situation, how to spot it, report it and prevent it spreading.

 - calves born small, weak, deformed or blind

 - death of calves within a few days of birth

-Livestock keepers and vets should consider bluetongue as a possible cause for calves showing these signs.
+Livestock keepers and vets should consider bluetongue as a possible cause and report suspicion to the APHA immediately.

 Photos of clinical signs

-We’ve published some photos of clinical signs of bluetongue disease on Flickr.
+There are photos showing the clinical signs of bluetongue on Flickr.

 How bluetongue is spread

-Midges carry the bluetongue virus.
-They are infected with the virus when they bite an infected animal.
-The virus spreads when the infected midge bites an uninfected animal.
-Once a midge has picked up the BTV virus it will be a carrier for the rest of its life.
+Midges are infected with the virus when they bite an infected animal and the virus spreads when the infected midge then bites an uninfected susceptible animal.
+Once a midge has picked up the bluetongue virus it will be a carrier for the rest of its life.